 It is the goal of Cool Max to be the “Knight in Shining Armor” to come to the rescue of our neighbors when they have air conditioning problems.
 Our professional air conditioner technician will analyze the problem and offer the most cost effective solution for repairing or replacing your air conditioner at a reasonable price.

 If your upstairs is always too hot, it may not be an air conditioner problem, you might need some insulation in your attic or it could be the result of poor duct installation and/or design.
-Cool Max installs blown in as well as spray foam insulation.
+Cool Max installs blown in insulation.
 We also specialize in designing ductwork.
-We also install air conditioners and heat pumps as well as geothermal heat pumps, and swimming pool heat pump heaters.
+We also install air conditioners and heat pumps, water heaters and service and install swimming pool heat pump heaters.
 Whatever your total comfort needs are, Cool Max is the specialist to come help you.

 WATCH THIS VIDEO ABOUT FREQUENTLY ASKED A/C QUESTIONS